Setho0o/Journey/README.md

-The purpose of this project is to learn various generation algorithms, and possibly some path finding algorithms such as _a*_ a
+The purpose of this project is to learn various generation algorithms, and possibly some path finding algorithms such as _a*_

 ---
 ## Goals